wy193777/CarND-Behavioral-Cloning-P3/README.md

 I simply follow instruction videos and [NVIDIA's paper][nvidia].
 Using CNN makes so much sense for me because the data comes from front cameras and the car need to follow features on the road like human beings.

-Except using all center, left and right camera images, I also mirrored the image to prevent left turning tendency.

-I commented out several layers to make the model simpler.
+I used all center, left and right camera images and commented out several layers to make the model simpler.

 I first trained the model using Udacity's data.
 The car works fine on first track but go out of the road at the very beginning of the second track.

 Then I recorded the data on the second track.
 Ideally the car should always keep on right lane but I don't have enough patient to practice.
 So even though I'm a bad driver, I successfuly keep the car on the road in most conditions.

 Then I combined Udacity's data and my drive data from second track together and feed them into the same network.
 The result is good.
 The car could drive on both tracks.

+Below is the example of an original image and it's cropped result to feed into the module:

+![Original Image][original] ![Cropped][cropped]

 #### 2. Final Model Architecture